Kong/docs.konghq.com/app/enterprise/0.34-x/kong-manager/organization-management/managing-admins.md

 ## How to Invite a New Admin from the Organization Page

-Inviting a new Admin through the “Organization” page is similar to inviting an (Admin within a Workspace)[#how-to-invite-a-new-admin-in-a-workspace].
+Inviting a new Admin through the “Organization” page is similar to inviting an [Admin within a Workspace](#how-to-invite-a-new-admin-in-a-workspace).
 However, from the “Organization” page, Roles can be assigned to a new Admin for multiple Workspaces at once.
 The Super Admin can also view global roles across Workspaces from this page.

 ![Organization Page](https://konghq.com/wp-content/uploads/2018/12/org1.png)